-The City of Gulf Shores has been awarded $5.9M in RESTORE funding to work in partnership with ADCNR, Auburn, USA, Dauphin Island Sea Lab, and Mississippi State University to implement programs that improve water quality, increase and enhance habitat area, and improve ecological productivity.
+The City of Gulf Shores has been awarded $5.9M in RESTORE funding to work in partnership with ADCNR, Auburn University, the University of South Alabama, Dauphin Island Sea Lab, and Mississippi State University to implement programs that improve water quality, increase and enhance habitat area, and improve ecological productivity.
 The five-year project will have secondary beneficial impacts to the region including more resilient and sustainable infrastructure, and increased recreational and ecotourism opportunities.

 Specific programs will include living shorelines, improved hydrologic connectivity of the existing canal system, conversion of approximately 200 individual septic systems to municipal sewer, shellfish restoration programs, marsh and seagrass restoration, hydrodynamic modeling, ecological research and long-term water quality monitoring.